On Singularity Formation of a 3D Model for Incompressible Navier-Stokes Equations: Blow-up of the 3D model with conservative boundary conditions

 If $A>0,\;B>0$ and $r(t)\le \frac{B}{2}$ as long as $u,\psi$ remain regular, then the solution of \myref{model psi conserved}-\myref{model psi conserved bc} will develop a finite time singularity in the $H^2$ norm. \end{theorem}

-\begin{proof} We prove the theorem by contradiction.
-Assume that the initial boundary value problem has a globally smooth solution, $u, \psi_z\in C^1([0,\infty);H^2(\Omega))$.
+\begin{proof} First, by using an argument similar to the local well-posedness result in Theorem \ref{local wellposedness}, we can prove that the system \myref{model psi conserved}-\myref{model psi conserved bc} is locally well-posed.
+We prove the theorem by contradiction.
+Assume that the initial boundary value problem has a globally smooth solution with $u\in C^1([0,\infty);H^2(\Omega))$ and $\psi\in C^1([0,\infty);H^3(\Omega))$.
 Multiplying $\phi_z$ to the both sides of the $\psi$-equation and integrating over $\Omega$, we get

 Note that $u|_{z=0} = 0$ since $u_0|_{z=0}=0$.
 By integrating by parts and using the boundary condition of $\psi$ and the property of $\phi$, we have

 Substituting $\phi$ defined in \myref{phi infty conserved} into the above equation, we have